gladwig2/langchain-academy/README.md

 ```

 ### Running notebooks
+Jupyter notebook should now be installed.
-If you don't have Jupyter set up, follow installation instructions [here](https://jupyter.org/install).
+If not, follow installation instructions [here](https://jupyter.org/install).
 ```
 $ jupyter notebook
 ```

 ### Setting up env variables
-Briefly going over how to set up environment variables.
-You can also
-use a `.env` file with `python-dotenv` library.
+The course runs most smoothly if you set API keys in your shell.
 #### Mac/Linux/WSL
 ```
 $ export API_ENV_VAR="your-api-key-here"